Vincent Fort

-Vincent D. Fort (born April 28, 1956) is an American politician who served as a member of the Georgia State Senate for the 39th district from 1996 to 2017.
+Vincent Dean Fort (April 28, 1956 – December 22, 2024) was an American politician who served as a member of the Georgia State Senate for the 39th district from 1996 to 2017.
 He represented part of Fulton County for the 39th district.
-His district includes part of Atlanta and East Point.
+His district included part of Atlanta and East Point.
 Fort was an unsuccessful candidate in the 2017 Atlanta mayoral election.

 Early life and education

-Fort was born on April 28, 1956 in New Britain, Connecticut.
+Fort was born in New Britain, Connecticut on April 28, 1956.
 He received his Bachelor of Arts degree in American history from Central Connecticut State College and a Master of Arts in African-American history from Atlanta University, where he wrote his thesis on an oral history of the sit-in movement during the civil rights era at the Atlanta University Center.
 He also completed doctorate coursework at Emory University.

 Career

-Fort has been described as a career educator and was previously a professor at Morris Brown College and Morehouse College, two historically black colleges in Atlanta.
+Fort was described as a career educator and was previously a professor at Morris Brown College and Morehouse College, two historically black colleges in Atlanta.